 Life Insurance & Disability Insurance Proceeds

-Question: I am receiving long-term disability.
-Is it considered taxable?
+Question: Is the long-term disability I am receiving considered taxable?

 You must report as income any amount you receive for your disability through an accident or health insurance plan paid for by your employer: